 As Global Marketing Director at Gateway Inc, David was responsible for the global marketing strategy, managing $100m in advertising spending to drive over $5bn in sales.
 Prior to that, David was European Marketing Manager at Dell Computer Corp, where he worked with Michael Dell to develop the European business and global expansion model, including starting the Corporate Marketing model, which has made Dell famous.

-Adrian has been a board member of SME Wholesale Finance Ltd since spring 2006.
+Adrian has been a board member of Funding London since spring 2006.

 He has significant experience in the formation and initial launch of technology start-ups, having been involved over a period of 10 years with the commercialisation of the output of academic research from a London university.
-This involved developing strategies to bring viable commercial projects to market, securing seed and first round funding, recruiting external managers to create spinout companies, and negotiating licence agreements.
+This involved developing strategies to bring viable commercial projects to market, securing seed and first round funding, recruiting external managers to create spinout companies, and negotiating license agreements.

 Prior to that, Adrian worked in various international marketing and general management positions for Heinz.
 This included a spell as VP responsible for the launch and development of Weight Watchers food products in continental Europe.
 Adrian was also Managing Director of the Weight Watchers subsidiary in Germany, which was turned around from loss to profit, and Marketing Manager of the Heinz subsidiary in Venezuela.

-Adrian sits as non-executive director on boards of commercial and not-for-profit operations.
+Adrian sits as a non-executive director on boards of commercial and not-for-profit operations.

 He possesses an economics degree from London University and an MBA from Bradford Management School and is a fluent speaker of three European languages.